 The project is supported by the experimentation fund initiated by the French High Commissioner for Youth in September 2009.
 Its implementation is accompanied by a major evaluation made with the Lab'Urba laboratory (Urban Planning Institute of Creteil).

 The housing units are proposed in disadvantaged districts of Poitiers (priority policy districts of the town of Couronneries and St Eloi), an opportunity to create events and social bonds and to reinvent sometimes vanished local solidarity.
 Since the project was launched in Poitiers, six apartments have been provided to 18 students, and more housing is planned.

 Joint tenancy in exchange for outreach projects in Poitiers

 Winner of the Student Solidarity Awards 2012

-The grant awarded by the jury of the Student Solidarity Prize specifically helps finance the purchase of furniture for the apartments from local structures involved in workforce development and social and outreach economy.
+The grant awarded by the jury of the Student Solidarity Awards specifically helps finance the purchase of furniture for the apartments from local structures involved in workforce development and social and outreach economy.